-The Prophet PBUH) spent time with his wives, talking to them, laughing with them, and even playing with them.
-He listened to his wife, Om Salama’s (RAA), advice in the Hudaybiyaconciliation, when she advised him to start shaving and butchering.
+The Prophet (PBUH) spent time with his wives, talking to them, laughing with them, and even playing with them.
+He listened to his wife, Umm Salama‘s (May Allah be pleased with her), advice in the Hudaybiya conciliation, when she advised him to start shaving and butchering.
 It was her mature advice that solved the predicament and protected the Muslim nation.
 So why have we strayed from that example?

 Raising children is not just the mother’s job, as some mistakenly think.
 It is intended as a mutual responsibility to be shared by both parents.
 Everyone has his/her complimentary role to undertake regarding family.
 There is no doubt that the mother bears the bigger burden of responsibility, but the role of the father is likewise important and has tremendous effects on the stability of the family.

 Children need the presence and input of a father.
 They need him to ask them about their homework, help them memorize the Qur’an and understand religion.
 They need to feel that he is there for them.